HSR-Enhanced Sparse Attention Acceleration: Main Results on Generation Decoding

-In this section, we present our key findings regarding attention generation, $m = \Theta(1)$, for both ReLU and Softmax attention mechanisms.
-Across both scenarios, we have reduced the time complexity from a naive $O(mn)$ to $O(mn^{4/5})$.
-Specifically, for the ReLU attention model, we have managed to accelerate the processing time without introducing any approximation errors.
-In the case of Softmax attention, our technique results in only an insignificant approximation error.
+In this section, we present our key findings regarding generation decoding, $m = \Theta(1)$, for both ReLU and Softmax attention mechanisms.
+We reduce the time complexity from a naive $O(mn)$ to $O(mn^{4/5})$.
+Our method only introduces a negligible approximation error for Softmax attention.